 Pluto's geology revealed evidence of ongoing, recent, or past volatile cycles (See Chapter by Moore & Howard).
-These include: cryovolcanism (Wright and Picard Mons); the pits within Sputnik Planitia; the albedo variations within Sputnik Planitia; possible wind streaks and dunes in western Sputnik Planitia;

-high-altitude methane deposits; N2 glaciers flowing into eastern Sputnik Planitia from the neighboring highlands; km-wide ridges of CH4-rich ice in the Bladed Terrain; the smooth Alcyonia Lacus; albedo contrast in the equatorial regions (maculae vs. Tombaugh Regio); evidence for thick, eroded CH4-rich mantles in Pioneer and Hayabusa Terrae northeast of Sputnik Planitia; and erosional valleys north and northeast of Sputnik Planitia.
+These include: cryovolcanism (Wright and Picard Mons); the pits within Sputnik Planitia; the albedo variations within Sputnik Planitia; possible wind streaks and dunes in western Sputnik Planitia; high-altitude methane deposits; N2 glaciers flowing into eastern Sputnik Planitia from the neighboring highlands; km-wide ridges of CH4-rich ice in the Bladed Terrain; the smooth Alcyonia Lacus; albedo contrast in the equatorial regions (maculae vs. Tombaugh Regio); evidence for thick, eroded CH4-rich mantles in Pioneer and Hayabusa Terrae northeast of Sputnik Planitia; and erosional valleys north and northeast of Sputnik Planitia.
 The rich geology at Pluto proved that, once again, our imaginations were less varied than reality.
 Pre-encounter, modelers considered volatile transport involving sublimation/condensation and atmospheric winds.
 Pluto's volatile transport processes additionally include: large-scale convection within Sputnik Planitia; ancient and present-day glacial flow; liquification of N2 at the base of ancient or current deep N2 ice, and possible ancient cryovolcanism.

 Some of the geologic features motivated the possibility that Pluto's pressure may have been much higher in the past.
 The importance of the Milankovitch cycles was re-enforced by Pluto's latitudinal variation in albedo (Binzel et al. 2017), which raised the possibility that obliquity and the solar longitude at perihelion, $L{S,peri}$, could be important for Pluto's volatile cycles.
 This was investigated by Earle et al. (2017) and Stern et al (2017), who defined polar caps extending to $\pm 45^{\circ}$, $\pm 60^{\circ}$, or $\pm 75^{\circ}$, and, in Stern et al. (2017), a rectangular Sputnik Planitia 45° wide from 45° N to 30° S. Given emissivity of 0.6 or 0.9, and albedo from 0.1 to 0.6, these models calculated pressures vs. time for three epochs: the current epoch; extreme northern summer 0.9 My ago when perihelion coincided with northern summer solstice; and extreme southern summer 2.35 My ago when perihelion coincided with southern summer solstice.
 They found that the Milankovitch cycles can have a significant effect, which has been borne out by subsequent modelers.
-Their specific conclusions, that pressures could be much higher than the current pressure (10s or 100s of mbar) depends on a mechanism for maintaining N2 at Pluto's poles, but this unidentified for Pluto's current Milankovitch cycle.

-The relationship between geology and the Milankovitch cycles (Binzel et al. 2017) was explored quantitatively by Earle et al. (2018a) who explored the stability of N2 and CH4 ices.
+quantitatively by Earle et al. (2018a) who calculated the stability of N2 and CH4 ices.
 N2 and CH4 were modeled independently, treating each in turn as the dominant volatile.
 For the N2-cycle, they found two very different styles of variation, depending on albedo.
-For dark N_2 ice (A < 0.3), the equator lost its N_2 , and the seasonal cycle was an exchange of N2 between northern and southern polar caps.
+For dark N2 ice (A < 0.3), the equator lost its N2, and the seasonal cycle was an exchange of N2 between northern and southern polar caps.
 For bright N2 ice (A > 0.6), there was still some exchange of the polar caps, since the deposition rate onto a latitude in artic night is independent of albedo.
 However, the main result for bright N2 ice was that the N2 was trapped near the latitudes where the annual insolation was least.
-Thus, for high obliquity (103°, 0.9 Myr ago), when the insolation minimum was at the equator, the N2-ice distribution was sharply peaked around the equator, mainly confined to $\pm 30^{\circ}$.
-For low obliquity (126°, 2.35 Myr ago), when the insolation minimum was at $\pm 30^{\circ}$, the N2-ice distribution was very broad, with maxima near $\pm 45^{\circ}$.
+Thus, for high obliquity (103°, 0.9 Myr ago), when the insolation minimum was at the equator, the N2-ice distribution was sharply peaked around the equator, mainly confined to ±30°.
+For low obliquity (126°, 2.35 Myr ago), when the insolation minimum was at ±30°, the N2-ice distribution was very broad, with maxima near ±45°.
 Comparing the low and high albedo cases, Earle et al. (2018a) concluded that, qualitatively, N2 ice was subject to runaway albedo at low- to mid-latitudes.
-Both dark areas free of N2-free (such as Cthulhu), and bright, N2-rich areas (such as Tombaugh Regio) were found to the stable near the equator on million-year timescales.
-While Pluto's volatiles are not dominated by CH4, the CH4-dominated cases are interesting because they treated the darkening of ices with time due to haze deposition, and the subsequent brightening when new ice is laid down.
-The results showed that runaway albedo may get triggered over a single Pluto season.